 The Maltings and Central Car Park

 The idea of a major redevelopment of the central car park, and adjacent areas, has been around for quite a while.
 The rationale behind it was set out in the statement of aims produced by the (now defunct) Salisbury Vision in 2008, and it was the largest of the 24 projects within Salisbury which the Vision intended to launch.
 A policy to achieve it was written into the area’s chief planning document, the South Wiltshire Core Strategy, and repeated in the Wiltshire Core Strategy when that superseded the south Wiltshire one on its adoption at the start of 2015.
 The wording in the Vision document was that the project would be a ‘major retail-led mixed use scheme to greatly enhance Salisbury’s position as a sub-regional shopping and cultural centre.’
 Concern that visitors, and in particularly shoppers, are not coming to the city because its facilities have been overtaken by those of neighbouring towns has always been key to the idea of redevelopment.
-The site was advertised as a commercial development opportunity in April 2011, leading to the appointment of London-based developers Stanhope as Wiltshire Council’s partner in the project.
+The project started on the basis that London-based developers Stanhope would be Wiltshire Council’s partner, with agreement signed in 2011.

 Progress since then has, up to now, been frustratingly slow.
 After little detailed information being available, the key event came in 2014 with the sale of a long lease on the Sainsbury end of the site by its then owners to property company Hendersons, which meant that Stanhope needed to speak

 to Hendersons to see how a scheme embracing the whole Maltings area could be achieved.
 This made further delay almost inevitable.
 The need to cope with contaminated soil, and to protect the site’s rivers from contamination, were also quoted as a reason for delay.